 Garmin Topo North Africa v3 Light

 Switching BaseCamp between Olaf, OSMs and even the Garmin base map which comes free with a GPS unit, it soon becomes clear that the Garmin Topo has a level of detail and refinement that’s superior to the next best thing at the time: Olaf.

-Look at the Atar region (RIM) above left – an area of escarpments, canyons and dunes – all are reasonably accurately shown on the Garmin Topo.
+Look at the Atar region (RIM) above right – an area of escarpments, canyons and dunes – all are reasonably accurately shown on the Garmin Topo.
 There’s an anomaly on the Topo map on the left (bottom panel) in that the (presumably automatically recorded) elevation variation in dunes depicts them as lots of small hills (which in a way, they are), but only once they’re above a certain height.
-Identifying dunes with contours is not helpful, nor a cartographic convention.
-Shade and colour is best
+Identifying dunes with contours is not helpful nor a cartographic convention.
+Shade and colour is best.

-In any country dashed lines may well be walking tracks, but as far as I can see, there is no key or legend with the Topo map.
+In any country dashed lines may well be walking trails, but as far as I can see, there is no key or legend with the Topo map.
 Some POIs are there too – just fuel stations and post offices as shown on the Tan Tan map, above.

-In places the Garmin copies the OSM’s annoying habit of again, marking high points (automatically?) as mountains which is a distraction, let alone inaccurate – for example when an escarpment gets shown as a string of peaks.
+In places the Garmin copies OSM’s annoying habit of again, marking high points (automatically?) as mountains which is a distraction, let alone inaccurate – for example when an escarpment gets shown as a string of peaks.
 If you drop the detail level enough notches on BaseCamp, these peaks (left) only disappear once all the useful tracks and place names have gone too.
 It’s great (and a bit puzzling) that this stuff is produced for free at all by OSM supporters, but the quickest flip to sat imagery would reveal the true nature of the relief.

-I’ve been using the Garmin Topo map quite heavily on Basecamp last couple of days, preparing a new edition of Morocco Overland.
+I’ve been using the Garmin Topo map quite heavily on BaseCamp last couple of days, preparing a new edition of Morocco Overland.
 It’s an intuitive-reading map and I’ve found one benefit of using a Garmin map on Garmin software is that when stringing out a track with the ‘create a route’ tool, it automatically snaps onto even the thinnest track on the map just like Google maps.
-But the Basecamp tool won’t do that with other installed maps like OSM or Olaf, or even the basic Garmin base map.
+But the BaseCamp tool won’t do that with other installed maps like OSM or Olaf, or even the basic Garmin base map.
 Sometimes you have to trick the tool to go the way you want, but it makes stringing together hopefully accurate routes (as well as distances) very easy.
 Occasionally only Olaf will show a route you want to follow, in which case you make the route with lots of short, straight lines.
 No so hard.